 Risk Taking Channel of Monetary Policy.
-In our model, there is an endogenous non-linearity in the trade-off between monetary policy, which affects the funding costs of intermediaries, and financial stability9.
+In our model, there is an endogenous non-linearity in the trade-off between monetary policy, which affects the funding costs of intermediaries. and financial stability.
 When the level of interest rates is high, a fall in interest rates leads to an increase in leverage (intensive margin) and to entry of less risk-taking intermediaries into the market for risky projects (extensive margin).
 The average intermediary is then less risky, so a fall in the cost of funds improves financial stability and expands the capital stock: there is no trade-off between stimulating the economy and financial stability.
 However, when interest rates are very low, a further decrease benefits the most leveraged risk-taking intermediaries and risk concentration increases.
 Additionally, when the aggregate capital is stock is inelastic, competition may drive out the more prudent players.
 Stimulating the economy shifts the distribution of assets towards the more risk-taking intermediaries, which have a higher default risk and increases aggregate risk-shifting.
-This non-monotonicity constitutes a
+This non-monotonicity constitutes a substantial difference from the existing literature and is a robust mechanism coming from heterogeneity in risk taking and the general equilibrium feedback effect of asset returns.
+It provides a novel way to model the risk-taking channel of monetary policy analysed in Borio and Zhu (2012), Challe et al. (2013), Angeloni et al. (2015) and Bruno and Shin $(2015)^{11}$ and the well documented effect of monetary policy on asset prices (see e.g. Miranda-Agrippino and Rey, 2020).

-8Korinek and Nowak (2017) use an evolutionary dynamics approach to characterize the distribution of bankers' wealth: good shocks raise the fraction of wealth controlled by high risk takers.
-Kekre and Lenel (2020) emphasize the heterogeneity in household's marginal propensity to take risk to explain the stock market response to monetary policy shocks while Kaplan, Mitman and Violante (2017) focus on household heterogeneity and beliefs to explain housing booms.
+8. Korinek and Nowak (2017) use an evolutionary dynamics approach to characterize the distribution of bankers' wealth: good shocks raise the fraction of wealth controlled by high risk takers.
+Kekre and Lenel (2020) emphasize the heterogeneity in household's marginal propensity to take risk to explain the stock market response to monetary policy shocks while Kaplan et al. (2017) focus on household heterogeneity and beliefs to explain housing booms.

-9Our model is about the behaviour of the real interest rate, so the connection with monetary policy is only partial.
+9. Our model is about the behaviour of the real interest rate, so the connection with monetary policy is only partial.
 Any change in regulation that affects funding costs would have similar implications.
 So would higher savings rates or large capital inflows.
 An extension of the model featuring nominal variables is left for future work.